What kind of language might be considered to be PDA friendly?

 We could choose a game to play together.

 Declarative language invites discussion rather than demanding it.
 It helps put the listener at ease and promotes a sense of relationship through the sharing of thoughts, feelings and ideas.

 Declarative language can be thought of as a form of commentary.
 It is a non threatening way of creating shared experiences through descriptive language.

 Declarative language can be used to share knowledge in a relaxed and open way.

 Declarative language can also reduce power imbalances in relationships, such as the parent-child or teacher-student relationship, where an inherent power imbalance exists.

 The infographic below provides a basic overview of how declarative language differs from other common types of language.

-Non PDA friendly language includes direct questions, prompts and demands.
-This form of communication puts immense pressure on the nervous system and can feel very threatening.
+By contrast, direct questions, prompts and demands put immense pressure on the nervous system and can feel very threatening.

 I found it interesting to reflect on how I used to use declarative language automatically with my peers, but less so with children.
 Making this necessary shift in my communication has definitely helped my son.
 Declarative Language can be a much less demanding form of communication.
 It is less directive and invites engagement.

 It is not a way to get compliance, it is a gentle and respectful way of approaching tasks and activities, using language that is less likely to trigger anxiety and panic.